thinkshout/thinkshout/blog/_posts/2014-07-18-responsive-images-in-drupal-with-the-picture-module.md

 Luckily, Drupal 8 will feature a responsive image handling solution in core, in the new [Picture](https://www.drupal.org/project/picture) module, and it has already been backported to Drupal 7.
 It’s a bit tricky to set up, with configurations spread across several different GUI menus, but once you have it running it’s a fast, smooth solution to an important challenge, and it plays well with its neighbors.

+## The Gist Of It

+We'll be dealing with a handful of new objects to get responsive image behaviors going smoothly.

+- Breakpoints
+    - Breakpoints are ranges of screen sizes, described by conditional tests (i.e., minimum width = 640).
+- Breakpoint Groups
+	- EWISOTT (Exactly What It Says On The Tin).
+- Image Styles
+	- You may already know these from the Media module; they let you bundle dimensions, scaling modes, etc. into styles that can be reused across your site.
+- Picture Mappings
+    - Picture mappings pair up breakpoints with image styles.
+- Responsive Styles
+	- Responsive styles associate images to a breakpoint group.
+One responsive style may be applied to many images, but each image only has one responsive style.

+Once an image is associated with a responsive style, the Picture module will check the page dimensions, look at the breakpoint group, find the _first`*`_ breakpoint that applies to those dimensions, look at the picture mapping to find the associated image style, and apply that style to the image.
+This happens in real time, so a user resizing their window should see the image rescale to fit their new window size instantaneously.

+`*`We'll come back to this point...

 ## Installation

+We'll use [Drush](http://drush.ws/), a Drupal cli, to install the modules and their dependencies, and to enable them.

 Picture has two important dependencies: